bjrnwnklr/AoC/synacor/synacor.md

 1. In twisty passages: xSoSzxDgGMtz
 1. After using teleporter in ruins: FwGIPVHecGNX
 1. After using teleporter with energy level 25734: JELOdAveZwDG
+1. After using the mirror found in the vault: XpUUIidOOldp --> it's in the mirror, so the valid code is qblOObiIUUqX